-A well-fitted life jacket permits a swimmer to move their limbs freely while providing floatation assistance through the torso.
-This design allows a child to use their arms and shoulders to rotate from a face-down position to a face-up position.
-Also, by providing buoyancy through the torso, it more closely mimics how a child will control their own buoyancy through breathing, once they are swimming independently.
+A well-fitted life jacket allows swimmers to move freely.
+At the same time, it provides floatation assistance through the torso.
+In doing so, children are able to use their arms and shoulders to rotate from the face-down to face-up position.
+Since buoyancy is provided through the torso children can more easily stay above water once they start swimming independently.

 What is a life jacket and how does it differ from a Personal Floatation Device (PFD)?